Your employees aren’t ignoring your Internal Messages. They’re just not READING them at a desk.

-Internal communications are often written as if employees are:
+Most Internal communications are written as if employees are:

-A huge part of your audience doesn’t even have a desk.
+A large part of your audience doesn’t even have a desk.

 They’re on the shop floor.